 Beets can help lower blood pressure in older, overweight persons, according to a small 2014 study.

-The dark red color of beets is due to betain, a phytonutrient produced by plants that has antioxidant properties.
+The dark red color of beets is due to betain, a phytonutrient produced by plants that have antioxidant properties.

 According to Hunnes, the potential of betalain to suppress the cyclooxygenase-2 (COX-2) enzyme, which is connected to inflammation, makes it anti-inflammatory.